Category Politics & Policy

 All other thoughts are simply a means to an ends for Mitt.
 What most of us call flip flopping for Mitt appears to be simply how he gets what he wants.
 Fame, to be liked, power, and status they have driven this guy for a long time, nothing new now.

-Mitt’s pretty obvious, we just don’t want to believe he have the audacity to ask for our vote only promising to make himself better off–but he has.
+Mitt is pretty obvious, we just don’t want to believe he has the audacity to ask for our vote only by promising to make himself better off–but he has.

 The presidency: So, Mitt, what do you really believe? | The Economist.